Mutoxicated/HYPER/devlog.md

 In regards to game-making though, it is important to profile every once in a while.
 See what's taking the bulk of performance, change things, see if it helped.

 Anyway that's all I have to say :p

+## Day 135

+Changes:
+* Added effects for Impalement, betray and sloth.
+* Made bacteria compoenent get the initial emission rate of its particle system so as to multiply it by the bacteria population.